Healthcare-Associated Infections (HAI)

 Information and Current Reports

-Clostridium difficile Infection (C. difficile, C. diff, CDI, CDAD) may develop due to exposure to Clostridium difficile bacteria and use of antibiotics during healthcare treatment.
-Clostridium difficile infections cause diarrhea and more serious intestinal conditions such as colitis.
+difficile Clostridioides infections cause diarrhea and more serious intestinal conditions such as colitis.
 Patients can be exposed to this bacterium through contaminated surfaces or the spores can be transferred on unclean hands of others.
 For more information about CDI, see

-For the 2015 Healthcare-Associated Infections in California Hospitals Annual Report, see the following:
+For the currently published Healthcare-Associated Infections in California Hospitals Annual Report, see the following: